-You can apply to the Queensland Civil and Administrative Tribunal (QCAT) for a tenancy hearing to dispute a proposed tenancy database listing, or seek removal of an existing listing.
+You can apply to QCAT for a hearing to dispute a proposed tenancy database listing, or seek removal of an existing listing.
 All tenancy database applications are urgent QCAT applications.
-You can apply to the Tribunal under the following sections of the Act:
+You can apply under the following sections of the Act: